Keyformer: KV Cache Reduction through Key Tokens Selection for Efficient Generative Inference: Introduction

-To address these concerns, we introduce \keyformer, a novel method for dynamically reducing the \kv size during inference. \keyformer does this by intelligently discarding unnecessary tokens without losing accuracy.
+To address these concerns, we introduce \keyformer~\footnote{\hyperlink{https://github.com/d-matrix-ai/keyformer-llm}{https://github.com/d-matrix-ai/keyformer-llm}.}, a novel method for dynamically reducing the \kv size during inference. \keyformer does this by intelligently discarding unnecessary tokens without losing accuracy.
 The critical insights of \keyformer are demonstrated in Figure~\ref{fig:attention}, where we also compare with existing state-of-the-art inference optimizations.
-Figure~\ref{fig:attention}(a) illustrates the traditional `Full Attention' mechanism, where each newly generated token attends to \emph{all} preceding tokens in the sequence.
-Figure~\ref{fig:attention}(b) depicts `Window Attention,' which maintains a fixed-size \emph{sliding window} of recent tokens, thereby reducing the size of the \kv~\cite{longformer}.
+Figure~\ref{fig:attention}(a) illustrates the traditional `Full Attention'~\cite{brownlanguage} mechanism, where each newly generated token attends to \emph{all} preceding tokens in the sequence.
+Figure~\ref{fig:attention}(b) depicts `Window Attention,'~ \cite{sparse_transformer} which maintains a fixed-size \emph{sliding window} of recent tokens, thereby reducing the size of the \kv.
 However, this method restricts the model's capacity to capture comprehensive semantic information from the past, leading to lower-quality text generation and decreased accuracy.
-Figure~\ref{fig:attention}(c) presents a variant called `Dilated Window Attention,' which has similar accuracy limitations as windowed attention.
+Figure~\ref{fig:attention}(c) presents a variant called `Dilated Window Attention,' with similar accuracy limitations to windowed attention.

 To address this, \keyformer leverages the insight that certain tokens carry more significance than others.
 Specifically, it observes that \emph{nearly 90\% of the attention weight focuses on a small subset known as \key}.
 These tokens are crucial for LLMs to grasp context but may fall outside the sliding window of window attention. \keyformer introduces a mixed attention approach, depicted in Figure~\ref{fig:attention}(d), which combines recent tokens with the preceding \key when generating the next token.
 Our experiments show that \keyformer demonstrates significant improvements over state-of-the-art methods such as H$_{2}$O~\cite{h2o}.
 This is because, unlike H$_{2}$O, which identifies ``heavy hitters'' solely based on attention scores, \keyformer considers the importance of discarded tokens in identifying \key.